ethersphere/bee-docs/docs/working-with-bee/upgrade.md

 As part of these changes, existing data must be migrated to the new data structure expected by the 1.5.x client.
 This will happen automatically, but **may require extra space** and cause a spike in cpu requirements for the duration of the migration.

-If you can not accomodate approximately 3x (2x might even be enough) as much disk space as is currently being used by your Bee `datadir`, you may want to run `bee db nuke` before upgrading (but after stopping the Bee service) to resync your nodes content from the network.
+If you can not accommodate approximately 3x (2x might even be enough) as much disk space as is currently being used by your Bee `datadir`, you may want to run `bee db nuke` before upgrading (but after stopping the Bee service) to resync your nodes content from the network.
 If you have **locally pinned content** please ensure you have a local backup so that you can restamp and restore it to the network in case of disaster.